redislabs-training/ru102js/README.md

 RedisInsight is a graphical tool for viewing data in Redis and managing Redis server instances.
 You don't need to install it to be successful with this course, but we recommend it as a good way of viewing data stored in Redis.

 To use RedisInsight, you'll need to [download it](https://redis.io/docs/ui/insight/) then point it at your Redis instance.
+Check out the [RedisInsight documentation](https://redis.io/docs/ui/insight/) for help.

 If you're using the Docker Compose file provided with this course to run Redis Stack, you can optionally choose to access a web-based version of Redis Stack at `http://localhost:8001` whenever the container is running.